George Maragos

-George Maragos (born March 17, 1949) was the 13th Comptroller of Nassau County, New York, USA.
+George Maragos (born March 17, 1949) is an American politician who served as the 13th comptroller of Nassau County, New York, USA.
 He was first elected in 2009 for a four-year term and was re-elected in 2013 for a second four-year term.

-Education
+Early life and education

+George Maragos was born in Lefkas, Greece.
+His family immigrated in 1958 to Montreal when he was nine years old.
+As an undergraduate, he studied electrical engineering at McGill University in Montreal, Quebec, Canada, earning a Bachelor of Engineering in electrical engineering in 1973.
+He immigrated to New York City in 1978 and became a naturalized citizen of the United States in 1985.

 Maragos received an M.B.A in finance in 1983 from Pace University in New York City.
-As an undergraduate, he studied electrical engineering at McGill University in Montreal, Quebec, Canada, earning a Bachelor of Engineering in electrical engineering in 1973.

 Early career

 Maragos started his career at Bell-Northern Research where he was one of the youngest managers in the global technology organization.
 In 1978, he joined Booz Allen Hamilton in New York to work on U.S. Military Defense Command and Control Systems, requiring security clearances from the U.S. government.
 He later became an associate in charge of developing information technology solutions for major multi-national commercial clients.

 In 1981, he joined Chase Manhattan Bank, leading a team charged with building the organization's international data and money transfer network.
 He was later promoted to vice president.
 In 1986, he joined Citibank as vice president and director of North American Treasury and Telecommunications Systems.

 In 1989, Maragos founded his own business, SDS Financial Technologies, and was its president and CEO for over 20 years until his election as Nassau County Comptroller in 2009.